SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Parametric polymorphism is polymorphism that only uses one implementation, instead taking a generic (that is perhaps subject to some contraints) and performing one's operatons based on that.
 Javas ArrayList, C# List and Rusts vec are dynamic arrays defined over a generic, and are thus parametrically polymorphic.
 C# List and rusts vec are monomorphosized for each type usedas a generic; Javas ArrayList instead only generates a single implementation for ArrayList<Object> - therefore in Java all values in an ArrayList must be boxed.
+In Rust, parametric polymorphism using generics is monomorphizised, so that Option<T> with e.g. i32 and f64 produces the relaizations Option_i32 and Option_f64

 Interfaces/traits often enable parametric polymorphism.